../_images/logo.png

 System Requirements

-The program has been tested on Python versions at or above 3.7.
+The program should work on any systems with a recent enough version of Python, as listed on the project’s PyPi page.
 Because I haven’t done any stress testing, I don’t know the limits on script size.
 Note that the application loads the encoded script into memory before executing it.

-I’ve tested the program on MacOS Monterey 12.0.1, a Raspberry Pi Zero W controlling 6 devices, a Raspberry Pi 3 and Raspberry Pi 4.
-I haven’t done much testing on Linux recently, but I expect it to run fine on any distribution that runs Python 3.7 or higher.
+I’ve tested the program on a Raspberry Pi Zero W controlling 14 devices, a Raspberry Pi Zero-W, 3 Model B+, and 4.

 Supported Devices